xKDR/Survey.jl/docs/src/getting_started.md

 total(:enroll, :cname, bsrs)
 ```

 Another way to visualize data is through graphs.
-We can make a histogram to
+You can make a histogram to
 better see the distribution of enrolled students:

 ```@setup warning